Committee

 Erik ADELL HELLSTRÖM, Deputy Director, EU- and International Affairs Coordination, Division for Human Rights and Discrimination Issues, Ministry of Employment

-Marie Ek, Division for Discrimination Issues, Human Rights and Child Rights Policy, Ministry of Employment, Stockholm
+Marie EK, Division for Discrimination Issues, Human Rights and Child Rights Policy, Ministry of Employment, Stockholm

 SWITZERLAND